Cvaniak/Consistent/README.md

 ## Newest update

+To summarize small research - we use `LCS` algorithm to find the `LCS` and then we see what is missing or what is new in newer file.
+I will probably try to use old file with comments in, and just omit the fact of absence in newer one.

+## 23.03.2024

 Some research on most popular option to show the diff.
 So it terns out that it is mostly `Longest Common Subsequence` (LCS).
 With that knowledge I want to test algorithms that will allow me to identify the same nodes between code versions.